 If the student or group of students is or are still dissatisfied, the matter will be considered by the Chief Operating Officer.

-If on receipt of the Registrar's decision the student or group of students is or are still dissatisfied, they shall inform the Registrar of this within fourteen days of receipt of his/her decision.
+If on receipt of the Chief Operating Officer's decision the student or group of students is or are still dissatisfied, they shall inform the Chief Operating Officer of this within fourteen days of receipt of his/her decision.
 An independent person shall be appointed by the Chair of the University Council.
 The independent person shall carry out such enquiries as he/she considers necessary and shall normally report within twenty-one days of appointment.
 The decision of the independent person shall be final and shall be delivered in writing to the complainant and to the Chair of Council.